cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture10.md

 We use the notation $\langle Y\rangle_{NVT}$ as a reminder that the ensemble-average value of $Y$ is calculated in the canonical ensemble.
 Due to the ratio, the term involving the total phase space drops out.

 But, we are left with a second problem, which is that the vast majority of configurations in most systems will have a near-zero contribution to the ensemble average, since the Boltzmann weight
 $\exp \left [-\beta E(\mathbf{r}_i^N)\right ] \approx 0$ for any
-configurations with unfavorable energies.
+configurations with unfavorable (high) energies.

 For example, consider sampling configurations from a set of hard spheres to represent a fluid - any configuration in which there is slight overlap between spheres leads to an infinite system energy, and the corresponding Boltzmann weight would